guillain/CoreBot-framework/README.md

 - Microsoft Teams
 - Slack
 - Google Hangout
-- Web
+- Web (web server included)

 Standard libraries to be reused with plug-and-conf mode.

-All configurations, feature activation included, in the single file [config.json](app/conf/config.json) who overload each single feature configuration.
+All configurations in a single file [config.json](app/conf/config.json) who overload each single feature configuration.

+You can create your own scenario by using existing module and compose a new sketch or by developing dedicated one.

 The configuration is taken dynamically so no need to restart anything, when your sketches are updated, your bots also ;-)

+## Pre requisites
+1/ Python
+  - 2.7
+  - 3.5
+2/ Redis server
+3/ Internet access (Business Messaging and additional API)

 ## Fast Run
 1/ Clone the project: